 |Office 2010||32-bit||C:\Program Files\Microsoft Office\Office14|

 |Office 2016/Office 2019||64-bit||C:\Program Files (x86)\Microsoft Office\Office16|

-- Run the elevated cmd and navigate to Office installation folder (in this example we are using the x86 Office 2016 version on the Windows10 x64 desktop);
+- Run the elevated cmd and navigate to the Office installation folder (in this example we use the x86 Office 2016 version on the Windows10 x64 desktop);

 Cd “C:\Program Files (x86)\Microsoft Office\Office16”